 Director ABBY WICKER!

 Abby’s infatuation with the performing arts began when she was in the first grade.
 Being the tallest person in her class (of 5 kids) landed her the role of Christmas tree in the school holiday pageant.
 When faced with the dilemma of would her ‘character’ really bend down to let an elf put a star upon her head she knew she was hooked!
 Arriving in 1996 at Leland and Gray she realized her incredible luck as she appeared in Annie Landenberger’s debut show of Stage Door.
 She was involved with 18 productions as a student; her favorite was playing the title character in ‘Alice’.
 She went on to work at Disney World and studied film acting act Art Sake Studio in Orlando Fl.
 She appeared in the Orlando Fringe Festival numerous times.
 After 4 student films, a music video, a featured role in an independent film, and 2 car commercials she decided that the call from her green mountain state was too loud and she moved home.
 Since returning to the valley Abby has appeared in a dozen shows with Vermont Theater Company and Actor’s Theater Playhouse.
 In 2007 she teamed up with Annie Landenberger and became the Leland and Gray players assistant.
-Right now she is in school full time working on her bachelors in Elementary Education, substitute teaching and costuming the L&G Players shows.
-Since joining the SPAE team 3 summers ago she has been a healthier and happier person and can’t wait to continue the fun this summer!
+Right now she is in school full time at Mount Holyoke College working on her bachelors in Elementary Education.
+Luckily she gets to see many SPAE participants throughout the year as a substitute teacher.
+She had so much fun recently costuming the L&G Players presentation of Dracula.
+In the summer time (when she isn’t work on SPAE) you can find her tinkering- making jewelry and upcycled clothing at the farmers market in Townshend.
+She also loves spending time outside with the ones she loves.
+Overall, since joining the SPAE team 6 summers ago, she has been a healthier and happier person and can’t wait to continue the fun this summer!

 Director EMILY FULLER!